camunda/camunda-bpm-platform/webapps/README.md

 ### Unit tests

-You can run the unit tests with `grunt jasmine_node`.
+~~You can run the unit tests with `grunt jasmine_node`.~~

+Actually, no. Because only very specific parts of the code (due to the dependencies) can be tested on the "node side".
+This might be a future feature but for now the 2 other testing environments, although slower, should be enough.

 ### Integration tests